-For example, in 2017/18, there were 73,000 more births than deaths in London whilst net migration was only 10,000.
-Over the last five years, natural population change has increased London’s population by close to 400,000, or 80.5% of the total increase in population.
-In contrast, net migration contributed less than 100,000 (19.4% of the increase in population).
+For example, in 2018/19 there were 71,000 more births than deaths in London whilst net migration was negative 17,000.
+Over the last five years, natural population change has increased London’s population by close to 400,000, or 91% of the total increase in population.
+In contrast, net migration contributed less than 40,000 (9% of the increase in population).

 Poverty and family structure

 Poverty rates amongst most household types in London are higher than in the rest of England.
-For example, the poverty rate for couple pensioners (21%) in London is almost twice that of couple pensioners (12%) in the rest of England.
-Similarly, 29% of couples with children are in poverty in London compared to 21% in the rest of England.
-The exception is couples without children, where poverty rates (12%) are the same in London and the rest of England.
+For example, the poverty rate for couple pensioners (22%) in London is almost twice that of couple pensioners (12%) in the rest of England.
+Similarly, 29% of couples with children are in poverty in London compared to 22% in the rest of England.
+Couples without children have similar poverty rates in both London (13%) and the rest of England (12%).

 Single parents with children are more likely to be in poverty than any other type of household.
 Over half of single parents in London (53%) were in poverty, more than four times the proportion of couples without children.

 There is a large variation between London boroughs in terms of the proportion of the working-age population that have degree-level or above qualifications.
-Wandsworth has the highest proportion (65%) of its working-age population with degree-level or above qualifications, whilst Havering has the lowest (24%).
+Wandsworth has the highest proportion of its working-age population with degree-level or above qualifications (66.9%), whilst Barking and Dagenham has the lowest (24%).